liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/using-alloyui-form-validator-in-a-portlet.markdown

 Here's a list of form validation rules available for AlloyUI's `FormValidator`:

-**acceptFiles:** List of accepted file types.
-(Default:empty)
+**acceptFiles:** A List of accepted file types (Default:empty)

-**alpha:** A boolean value that determines if a field should contain only alphabetic characters.
-(Default:none)
+**alpha:** A boolean value that determines if a field should contain only alphabetic characters (Default:none)

-**alphanum:** A boolean value that determines if a field should contain only alphanumeric characters.
+**alphanum:** A boolean value that determines if a field should contain only alphanumeric characters
 (Default:false)

-**date:** A boolean value that determines if a field should contain only a date.
+**date:** A boolean value that determines if a field should contain only a date (Default:false)
-(Default:false)

-**digits:** A boolean value that determines if a field should contain only digits.
-(Default:false)
+**digits:** A boolean value that determines if a field should contain only digits (Default:false)

-**email:** A boolean value that determines if a field should contain only an email address.
-(Default:false)
+**email:** A boolean value that determines if a field should contain only an email address (Default:false)

 **equalTo:** Determines if a field's contents are equal to the specified value.
 (Default:empty)

-**iri:** A boolean value that determines if a field should contain only an International Rough Index (IRI).
-(Default:false)
+**iri:** A boolean value that determines if a field should contain only an International Rough Index (IRI) (Default:false)

 **max:** Determines if the integer value is greater than the specified value.
 (Default:none)

-**maxLength:** Determines if the length of the field's contents are greater than the number of characters specified.
-(Default:empty)
+**maxLength:** Determines if the length of the field's contents are greater than the number of characters specified (Default:empty)

-**min:** Determines if the integer value is less than the specified value.
+**min:** Determines if the integer value is less than the specified value (Default:none)
-(Default:none)

-**minLength:** Determines if the length of a field's contents are less than the number of characters specified.
-(Default:empty)
+**minLength:** Determines if the length of a field's contents are less than the number of characters specified (Default:empty)

-**number:** A Boolean value that specifies a field should contain only numeric values.
-(Default:false)
+**number:** A Boolean value that specifies a field should contain only numeric values (Default:false)

-**range:** Determines if the integer value in the field is within the specified range.
-(Default:none)
+**range:** Determines if the integer value in the field is within the specified range (Default:none)

-**rangeLength:** Determines if the length of a field's contents is within the specified range.
-(Default:empty)
+**rangeLength:** Determines if the length of a field's contents is within the specified range (Default:empty)

-**required:** Determines if the field is required for submission.
+**required:** Determines if the field is required for submission (Default:false)
-(Default:false)

-**url:** A boolean value that determines if a field's contents are a URL.
+**url:** A boolean value that determines if a field's contents are a URL (Default:false)
-(Default:false)

 To apply a rule to an input field, add the field's name in the `rules` attribute of your JSP